 Quantitative data collection for this review occurred as a two-step approach.
-First, Forcier enumerators on site collected phone numbers of displaced youth with access to phones who consented to being interviewed after being given information on the survey that was to be conducted.
+First, Forcier enumerators on-site collected phone numbers of displaced youth with access to phones who consented to being interviewed.
 These numbers were collected via random selection, and remotely supervised on a daily basis to ensure an even gender split.
-Subsequently, experienced Forcier enumerators at its offices in Hargeysa underwent a thorough training on the approved survey and conducted data collection using computer-assisted telephone interview (CATI) methodology via an Android-based data collection software (Open Data Kit Collect).
+Subsequently, experienced Forcier enumerators at its offices in Hargeisa underwent a thorough training on the approved survey and conducted data collection using computer-assisted telephone interview (CATI) methodology via an Android-based data collection software (Open Data Kit Collect).

 The use of mobile survey technology allowed for the survey to be designed with filters and constraints that reduce the potential of human error during large-scale surveys.
-Moreover, as data is uploaded on a daily basis to a password-protected server, Forcier's research officer and senior researcher are able to conduct daily quality checks using the analysis software STATA.
-The proximity to data collectors working in the same office allows for any irregularities to be addressed immediately and thereby enhances overall quality assurance.
+Moreover, as data was uploaded on a daily basis to a password-protected server, Forcier's research officer and senior researcher were able to conduct daily quality checks using the analysis software STATA.
+The proximity to data collectors working in the same office allowed for any irregularities to be addressed immediately and thereby enhanced overall quality assurance.